GenerateNU/Care-Wallet/README.md

 [Task](https://taskfile.dev) speeding up development by running long commands in quick phrases.

+- Check out all of our commands in the `Taskfile.yaml` file!

-[Nodemon](https://www.npmjs.com/package/nodemon) a tool that watches code and reloads the build if it sees changes.
+[Nodemon](https://www.npmjs.com/package/nodemon) | (optional) a tool that watches code and reloads the build if it sees changes.

 ## Before Running